renonat/whatissystems/README.md

-# whatissystems
+# What Is Systems?
-Answering the eternal question, What is Systems (Design Engineering)?
+A student website (in development) dedicated to describing life in Systems Design Engineering at UW.